plyycajk/tracking-data-proof-of-concept/README.md

 See the requirements.txt file within the repository for the required modules.

-Once installed, running the bootstrapped_results.py script from the terminal will provide an http link that you can copy and paste into a browser to review the output
+Once installed, running the bootstrapped_results.py script from the terminal will provide an http link that  can be copied and pasted into a browser to review the output.

-running CTRL + C in the terminal will stop the script running when you want to finish
+Running CTRL + C in the terminal will stop the script running.

 ## Usage instructions